xenon-middleware/xenon-tutorial/readthedocs/tutorial.rst

-For your information, we have GoogleAnalytics enabled for this tutorial.
-This is to help show our funders that the work we do is useful to others.
+Note we have GoogleAnalytics enabled for this tutorial to help show our funders that the work we do is useful to others.

 |